adobe-apiplatform/umapi-documentation/docs/api/ConnectAPIRef.md

+---
+title: Access to the API
+layout: page
+nav_link: Access to the API
+nav_order: 52
+nav_level: 2
+---

 # Access API Reference

 To establish a secure user-management session, you create a JWT that encapsulates your identity information and exchange it for an access token.